CanoaOS/microserviceA/README.md

         print(r.text)  # displays the result body.
 ```
 # B <br />
-Flask program will respond with a json formatted response containing the zodiac sign based on the date provided.
+Microservice will respond with a json formatted response containing the zodiac sign based on the date provided.
 # UML Sequence Diagram
 ![img.png](img.png)